KINGS WILLIAMSBURG GROWTH REPORT

 • Tell them: "Your friend [Name] set this up for you.
 First month is $X off."
 Make it feel personal.

-74 referrals at June’s 37.5% rate would be 28 members — you are at 10 all-time because most came in during the cold months.
-Keep the personal handoff at arrival and June’s rate becomes the new normal.
+77 referrals at May’s peak rate (33.3%) would be 26 members — you are at 10 all-time because most came in during the cold months.
+Keep the personal handoff at arrival and push June back toward May’s level.

 Fix #4 — This Week